-Paperboard has a single layer of strong paper material, it can be brown, bleached, white-lined or glossy and it is a very popular solution for packaging.
-This can be used to create boxes or protective inserts and can also be colour printed.
+Paperboard has a single layer of strong paper material, it can be brown, bleached, white-lined, or glossy and it is a very popular solution for packaging.
+This can be used to create boxes or protective inserts and can also be color printed.

 Baled cardboard is the ideal solution for businesses that need to dispose of large quantities (above 10 tons/month) of this precious material, such as supermarkets, shopping centres etc.

-In addition, baling the cardboard and shipping it to the nearest recycling centre can also be a profitable part of the business or a nice eco-friendly side hustle, in fact, cardboard has a very good value as a recycling material!
+In addition, baling the cardboard and shipping it to the nearest recycling centre can also be a profitable part of the business or a nice eco-friendly side hustle.
+In fact, cardboard bale recycling can pay quite well because cardboard has a very good value as a recycling material!

 - How much does a cardboard baler cost?
 Between $9’000 and $35’000 depending on the model.

 - Types of recycling cardboard balers: vertical and horizontal.

 - How to make a perfect cardboard bale: